jahwin/wecodefy/README.md

 - [x] <b>Internet:</b> Internet will be used to install php and npm dependencies

 #### Installation
-<p>To install WeCodefy, first make sure that PHP and Node are installed in the local computer.
+<p>To install Wecodefy, first make sure that PHP and Node are installed in the local computer.
 In case node is not installed in your computer click
 <a href="https://nodejs.org/en/download/" target="_brank">here</a> to install it.</p>

-To check if PHP, node and npm, are sussesfully installed in your computer, run the following commands in your terminal or command prompty:<br>
+To check if PHP, node and npm, are successfully installed in your computer, run the following commands in your terminal or command prompt:<br>
 ```
 # For checking php version
 php -v